 You have your embroidery design you want to stitch, so now, what’s the easiest way to transfer an embroidery pattern to your fabric?
-Here are 8 easy methods and products you can use, 2 of which you can use to transfer patterns to darker fabrics!
+Here are over 10 easy methods and products you can use, several of which you can use to transfer patterns to darker fabrics!

 This post is a part of a series about how to embroider for beginners.